responsible disclosure

 4 · safe harbor

 We will not pursue or support legal action against researchers who report findings in good faith and within this policy.
-You may not, in the course of a test, intentionally exfiltrate real customer data, degrade availability for any customer, or share details publicly until we have remediated and you have received written acknowledgment.
+You may not, in the course of a test, intentionally exfiltrate data, degrade availability, or share details publicly until we have remediated and you have received written acknowledgment.
 Disclosure timeline: 90 days from report or 14 days from remediation, whichever comes first.

 5 · what you get